Can cancers in adolescents be prevented?

 - Limiting the number of sex partners and using safe sex practices, which can lower the risk of some infections linked to cancer, such as human papilloma virus (HPV) and human immunodeficiency virus (HIV)

 While lifestyle-related and environmental risk factors don’t have a large effect on cancers in teens, exposure to these risk factors during the teenage years can still increase a person’s risk of getting cancer as they get older.
 It’s important to develop and maintain healthy habits early in life, such as not smoking, staying at a healthy weight, keeping active, and eating a healthy diet.
 Healthy habits like these can also lower your risk for many other types of health problems later on.

 Vaccines to help prevent cancer

 Some vaccines might lower a person’s risk of getting cancer.
-For instance, vaccines are available to help prevent infection with HPV (human papilloma virus), the group of viruses linked to cervical and some other cancers.
+For instance, vaccines are available to help prevent infection with HPV, the group of viruses linked to cervical and some other cancers.
 Even though these cancers are more likely to develop later in life than in the teenage years, these vaccines work best if they are given before a person becomes sexually active.
-For more information, see our documents HPV Vaccines and HPV and Cancer.
+For more information, see HPV Vaccines and HPV and Cancer.

 Rarely, people inherit gene mutations that make them very likely to get a certain kind of cancer at an early age.
 In such cases, some people and their doctors might decide on surgery to remove an organ before cancer has a chance to develop there.
 Again, this is not common.

 Last Revised: 09/09/2016